 Here is a selection of the activities and events which take place at The Rory and Elizabeth Brooks Doctoral College throughout the year:

 The Rory and Elizabeth Brooks Doctoral College aims to create an exciting and collaborative research environment for its researchers.
 Regular work-in-progress seminars offer a space for students to present research findings and seek feedback from colleagues.
 Postgraduate research students are part of the Global Development Institute’s four research themes and associated reading groups.
-The Doctoral College regularly hosts masterclasses with eminent speakers such as Prof Tania Li, Prof Branko Milanovic, Prof Tim Bartley and Prof Nic van de Walle.
-Our PhD researchers also have access to Conference and Training Support Fund, which helps researchers prepare and present papers at international conferences and attend relevant training courses.
+The Doctoral College regularly hosts masterclasses with eminent speakers such as Prof Dani Rodrik, Prof Mark Dallas, Dr Richard-Kozul Wright, Prof Tania Li and Prof Branko Milanovic.
+Our PhD researchers can also apply for funding to support the preparation and presentation of papers at international conferences and participation in relevant training courses.

 The Rory and Elizabeth Brooks Doctoral College supports PhD researchers throughout their study from arrival to graduation.
 To help new students settle into the University in their first months, the Doctoral College pairs them with existing PhD researchers.
 The Doctoral College also runs weekly surgeries to provide ongoing support, in addition to hosting specific support sessions with postdoctoral researchers from within the Institute, who share their experiences and can provide advice on applications and the postdoctoral process.
 The Looking Beyond Week also focuses on life and work beyond the PhD, the 2016 event included presentations on grant writing, raising your research profile and bridging the gap between research and policy practice.